gym-scores/gym-scores.github.io/index.md

 <h2>Artistic posts</h2>

-{%- assign artisticPosts = site.posts | where: discipline", "MAG" or "WAG" -%}
+{%- assign artisticPosts = site.posts | where: "discipline", "MAG" or "WAG" -%}
  {%- for post in artisticPosts -%}
         <p><a href="{{ post.url }}">{{ post.title }}</a></p>
     {%- endfor -%}